 A helicopter ride in Hawaii was on my list of Tropical New Year’s Resolutions, so when I learned that I’d soon be going on a complete island helicopter tour of Maui, I was, for lack of a better word, stoked.

-Blue Hawaiian has been running helicopter tours in Hawaii since 1985, and pride themselves on being a sort of “flying classroom,” taking advantage of the amazing aerial perspective to teach guests about the various history, geology, culture, flora and fauna of the area(s) seen from the air.
+Most Maui helicopter companies pride themselves on being a sort of “flying classroom,” taking advantage of the amazing aerial perspective to teach guests about the various history, geology, culture, flora and fauna of the area(s) seen from the air.
 On Maui alone, they offer the same number of tour options as all the other major Hawaiian Islands combined, including tours of the West Maui Mountains, West Maui & Molokai, Hana/Haleakala, Complete Island, Maui Spectacular with a landing in Upcountry, and a Maui & Big Island tour.

 After getting settled in with all of our gear – life jacket, seatbelt, headphones, and microphone – we met Glenda, our helicopter guide, who’s been giving tours on Maui for 8 years after previously flying helicopters in England.
 She welcomed us all by name and informed us that she’d also occasionally be speaking with members of air traffic control as well as other helicopter pilots during our flight.